Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 You can overload methods in structs and classes and also overload module-level functions.

-Mojo doesn’t support overloading solely on result type, and doesn’t use result type or contextual type information for type inference, keeping things simple, fast, and predictable.
+Mojo doesn't support overloading solely on result type, and doesn't use result type or contextual type information for type inference, keeping things simple, fast, and predictable.
 Again, if you leave your argument names without type definitions, then the function behaves just like Python with dynamic types.
 As soon as you define a single argument type, Mojo will look for overload candidates and resolve function calls as described above.

-Although we haven’t discussed parameters yet (they’re different from function arguments), you can also overload structs, functions and methods based on parameters.
+Although we haven't discussed parameters yet (they're different from function arguments), you can also overload structs, functions and methods based on parameters.

 For other examples, which shows method and function overloading in the same program, see `employee.mojo` and `overloading2.mojo`.
 (Use employee.mojo as an example of overloading normal methods or functions.)